 #18.
 The Devil’s Brigade (Alex North)

 Just like the film is not very famous, it’s not Alex North’s most famous score either, but it remains a clever one.
-Here, we dive in a more military music.
+Here, we dive into a more military music.
 This moment when the Canadian arrives, marching on this music is simply the best part of the film.

 #19.
 Airport (Alfred Newman)

-Alfred Newman started his career in film in 1930 and 40 years later he was still able to prove us that he still was an excellent movie composer with Airport.
+Alfred Newman started his career in film in 1930 and 40 years later he was still able to prove to us that he still was an excellent movie composer with Airport.
 Sadly, it was his last movie score, but one we can’t forget.

 #20.
 Gone With the Wind (Max Steiner)

 Gone With the Wind‘s beautiful score brings us into the world of Scarlett O’Hara.
-When you listen to it, it gives you chills, but makes you feel good and strong at the same time.
+When you listen to it, it gives you chills but makes you feel good and strong at the same time.